Dietitian Recommended Whole Food Plant Based Snacks

 Are Nut Butters WFPB?

-In my books nut butters like peanut and almond butter!
+In my books nut butters like peanut and almond butter are WFPB!
 The main ingredients tend to come from plants.
 If you want one with no added salt or oil those are also available in many stores.

 Did you find this article helpful?
 Discover that WFPB snacking doesn’t just mean raw nuts?
 What are your favorite healthy plant based snacks or easy vegan options to take on a road trip?
 Let us know in the comments below!